RodricBr/OffSec-MISC/README.md

 <br>

 # APIs
-- Apis for any kinds of target reconnaissance.
+- APIs for a variety of target reconnaissance!
-- Can be also used with cURL to make automated tools.
+- Tip: Can be used with cURL to make automated tools using shell script.
-- Switch the **URL** with your target's domain.
+- Replace **URL.COM** with your target's domain.

 <br>